kimekent/Data-Lake-and-Data-Warehouse/README.md

 - get_tweets_apache.py: Run by the tweets dag.
 This python script gets the tweets.

 - Add Sentiment, Write to Ware House.py: Run by the sentiment dag.
-This python script does conducts the duplicate check and sentiment analysis and writes the non duplicate tweets with their sentiment to the data warehouse.
+This python script conducts the duplicate check and sentiment analysis and writes the non duplicate tweets with their sentiment to the data warehouse.

 - average.py: Run by the average dag.
 This python script creates an aggregated table by city  out of the tweets table in the data warehouse.